oliviawestmacottssw/SSW.Rules.Content/rules/do-you-add-a-prefix-on-blog-posts-titles/rule.md

 Example 1: Use " **CODE:"** when your blog post is about coding   or " **VIDEO:"**  when it has a video.

-Northwind Traders with Entity Framework Core
+[greyBox]  Northwind Traders with Entity Framework Core [/greyBox]
  Figure: Bad example - Post title with no prefix

-CODE: Northwind Traders with Entity Framework Core
+CODE: [greyBox]  Northwind Traders with Entity Framework Core [/greyBox]
 Figure: Good example - Using a prefix in the post title

 Example 2: Use prefixes (based on the content) for grouping and a better scanning:

-Configure your SSW Email on your mobile (for Android users) Configure your SSW Email on your mobile (for iPhone users) Mobile Phone Answering Message
+[greyBox]  Configure your SSW Email on your mobile (for Android users) Configure your SSW Email on your mobile (for iPhone users) Mobile Phone Answering Message
 Install the Control4 App on your phone (Sydney Only)